 For a slightly more natural look, have your stylist cut bangs vertically, which will help them lie better against the face.

-Long With Bangs
+Long and Straight With Wispy Bangs